lbke/ssr-theory/readme.md

 ## Rendering at request time

-As soon as the request attributes you use to compute violates one of the 3 conditions to be a build-eligible set... you cannot build-time render anymore :( You are good to do some request-time server-side rendering, meaning you'll need to compute the render function for each incoming request.
+As soon as the request attributes used to render a page violate one of the 3 conditions to be a build-eligible set, this page cannot be build-time rendered anymore.
+This means the page should instead be rendered on-demand.

 Examples :